CaterpillarStudyGroup/ImportantArticles/src/InertializationTransitionCost.md

 You can see that at least the error is limited to a fairly small part of the space where we have a large velocity offset and small, exact positional offset.

-To test this feature, I added it to my [spring-damper](https://www.daniel-holden.com/page/code-vs-data-driven-displacement) previous Motion Matching demo, using the original setup and acceleration structure, but replacing the existing bone position and bone velocity features with [spring-damper](https://github.com/orangeduck/Motion-Matching/blob/inertialize_feature/database.h#L444) this feature:
+To test this feature, I added it to my [previous Motion Matching demo](https://www.daniel-holden.com/page/code-vs-data-driven-displacement), using the original setup and acceleration structure, but replacing the existing bone position and bone velocity features with [this feature](https://github.com/orangeduck/Motion-Matching/blob/inertialize_feature/database.h#L444):

 > &#x1F50E; https://www.daniel-holden.com/media/uploads/MotionMatchingInertializeFeature.m4v